 - Have you found a defect in any of our products?

-We will work to rectify the problem as soon as possible, and are grateful if you contact us to describe the problem, either in one of our stores or via our customer service.
+We will work to rectify the problem as soon as possible, and are grateful if you contact us to describe the problem, via our customer service.

 - Product Policy